opis/docs/json-schema/2.x/examples.md

 to be treated as an empty object.
 {:.alert.alert-warning data-title="Important"}

-Due to the nature of JsonSchema, you cannot get all errors for a form, usually the validation will stop at first error for performance reasons.
-See [max errors](php-validator.html#max-errors) for more details.
+By default, Opis JsonSchema stops at first error, to change this behavior see [max errors](php-validator.html#max-errors) nd [stop at first error](php-validator.html#stop-at-first-error) for more details.
 {:.alert.alert-info data-title="Info"}

 ## Custom error messages